daoramey/me.io/index.md

 premalink: "{{ site.baseurl }}"
 ---

-I'm a **research engineer** passionate about decoding non-verbal communication and enhancing remote interaction experiences.
+I'm a **researcher** passionate about decoding **non-verbal communication** and enhancing **remote interaction experiences**.
 My work focuses on developing innovative prototypes that capture and analyze non-verbal social cues, while exploring the dynamics of interpersonal synchrony in both physical and virtual environments.
 When I'm not immersed in research, you can find me staying active on the tennis court or exploring scenic hiking trails.

----

-## 🔬 Research Interests

-- **Non-Verbal Behavior Analysis:**
-  Exploring the nuanced dynamics of dyadic conversations and non-verbal cues.
-- **Computer Vision:**
-  Capturing and tracking facial expressions, body motion, and other visual signals.
-- **Quality of Experience (QoE) Models:**
-  Evaluating and improving immersive communication systems.
-- **Social VR/AR & Telepresence:**
-  Advancing interactive systems that foster natural, lifelike digital interactions.
-- **Avatar & Agent Realism:**
-  Creating virtual entities with lifelike behaviors for enhanced human-agent interaction.

----

-## 📚 Education

-- **M.Sc. in Media Technology**
-  TU Ilmenau, Germany
-- **B.Eng. in Informatics Engineering**
-  Communication University of China (CUC), China

 ---